 Santa Clara Fire Department (SCFD) fire watch teams remain on the site to monitor hot spots and evaluate the still-smoldering building’s stability.

 The cause was electrical, according to SCFD Battalion Chief Drew Miller.

 “A cleaning crew working on the first floor of the building discovered a fire in an electrical outlet,” Miller said.
-“When we arrived minutes later the second floor was on fire.”
+“When we arrived minutes later, the second floor was on fire.”

-The building sits behind a townhouse complex and, with only a wooden fence and a row of trees facing the property line at Stella Dr., the conflagration could have easily threatened houses.
+The building sits behind a townhouse complex, and with only a wooden fence and a row of trees facing the property line at Stella Dr., the conflagration could have easily threatened houses.

 “We prioritized life and residents’ safety,” Miller said.
 “We evacuated Stella and advised other streets to shelter in place and turn off HVAC so the smoke wouldn’t get drawn into their houses.
-We were very defensive [fighting the fire] making sure it didn’t spread.”
+We were very defensive [fighting the fire], making sure it didn’t spread.”

 “My dad was calling me and told me [across] from our house the shed was on fire.
 He heard crashing.
-It caught fire fast.”
+It caught fire fast,” said Elina.

-“It’s scary.
-Half an hour ago I saw my neighbors’ garage doors open and came down to talk to them.
+“It’s scary,” said Nick.
+“Half an hour ago, I saw my neighbors’ garage doors open and came down to talk to them.
 They [FD] put it out quickly.”